aleksryab/nodejs2023Q2-service/README.md

   npm run test -- <path to suite>
   ```

-- To run all tests without authorization from the docker container
+- To run all tests without authorization in the docker container
   ```bash
   npm run test:docker
   ```